-If you’ve ever taken a second language class, you’ve heard a lot about conjugated verbs and verb conjugations, but what is a conjugated verb?
-In short, a conjugated verb is a verb that has been altered from its base form, but as with all things grammar-related, it’s a little more complicated than that.
+If you’ve ever taken a second language class, you’ve heard a lot about conjugated verbs and verb conjugations.
+In short, a conjugated verb is a verb that has been altered from its base form; but, as with all things grammar-related, it’s a little more complicated than that.
 Let’s take a look at how verbs are conjugated and the different things they communicate when they are.

-Conjugated verbs, once again, are verbs which have been changed to communicate one or more of the following: person, number, gender, tense, aspect, mood, or voice.
-Those will be explained in detail in just a moment, but first, here’s an example of the verb “break” conjugated in several different ways.
+Conjugated verbs are verbs which have been changed to communicate one or more of the following: person, number, gender, tense, aspect, mood, or voice.
+Those will be explained in detail in just a moment: but first, here’s an example of the verb “break” conjugated in several different ways.

 I, You, We, They: break

 I: am breaking

 He, She, It: is breaking